engage-media/em-unity-ads-sdk/README.md

 - Loads and plays VAST-compliant video ads.
 - Supports test mode to load test ads.
 - Handles recursive `VASTAdTagUri` to fetch nested ads up to 5 times.
-- Provides a unified entry point (`AdSdkManager`) to manage ad lifecycle.
+- Provides a unified entry point (`EMAdsSdkManager`) to manage ad lifecycle.
 - Notifies developers of key ad events such as ad starts, completions, and errors.

 ## Installation